sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 In this lab, you will:

-* Download and import the Sales Return Notebook into OML.
+* Download and import the Sales Return Notebook into Oracle Machine Learning Notebooks.
 * Review the sample customer data and create a PL/SQL function to update the order status.
 * Create a tool that uses that function to update the return status in the database.
 * Create a task that coordinates the return action.
 * Create a customer agent that defines the persona/role of the customer return agent.
-* Create an agent team and run it from the SQL command line, providing responses the agent’s questions.
+* Create an agent team and run it from the SQL command line, providing responses to the agent's questions.
 * Use DBMS\_CLOUD\_AI\_AGENT.RUN\_TEAM function to run a multi-step interaction.

 ### Prerequisites